joshamilton/Hamilton_acI_2017/manuscript/som.md

 # Supplementary Results and Discussion

-## Computation and Evaluation of Potential Seed Compounds
+## Computation of Potential Seed Compounds

 Metabolic network reconstructions for individual genomes contained between 110 and 339 genes, encoding between 241 and 587 reactions which interconvert between 374 and 699 metabolites (Table S14).
 On average, these genes account for 25% of the genes in the genome, a value consistent with metabolic network reconstructions for other organisms [see Supplementary Table 2 in @Feist2009a].
 Clade-level composite metabolic network graphs were larger, with between 602 and 811 metabolites (Table S15).